sekika/swrcfit/README.md

 wget http://seki.webmasters.gr.jp/swrc/install.txt; sh install.txt
 ```

-Check if swrcfit is properly installed with `swrcfit swrc.txt`.
+Check if swrcfit is properly installed with `swrcfit swrc.txt` in the directory of the downloaded archive.

 If you want to see figure on the screen, you have to [set up Cygwin/X](http://x.cygwin.com/docs/ug/setup.html) and `startx` or `startxwin`.
 Without X server, you can create figure files.